 “Admitted drunken driver who caused fatal Oklahoma City crash gets probation” read the outrageous headline of a recent article.
 One more fatality and another convicted drunk driver gets probation despite killing one person and injuring two others.

 One of his victims, Jenna Credico, suffered severe brain damage and will remain in assisted living for the rest of her life.
-The other, 20-year-old Aaron Streetman is dead.
+The other, 18 year old Austin Thomas Williams is dead.
 Yet, District Judge Michele McElwee still gave probation.
 I can’t help but wonder if the criminal, yes criminal, would have received the same sentence if he had used any other weapon besides a car.
 Do you think if he knifed his victims they would have ordered probation?
 What if he used a gun to kill and injure?

 Despite heartfelt pleas from the victim’s families and the prosecuting attorney requesting to hold the driver accountable and implement a 20-year prison sentence, District Judge Michele McElwee instead chose to believe the defense attorney argument that this defendant was “unusual” and this was just a “fluke.”
 The judge stopped short of giving the defendant a warm hug and telling him to be a good boy.